Paul Simonon: Musicianship

 Upon being recruited for the Clash, Simonon could not play an instrument.
-Jones attempted in vain to teach him guitar, and subsequently asked him to switch to bass, which Jones felt would be simpler to learn.
+Jones unsuccessfully attempted to teach him guitar, and subsequently asked him to switch to bass, which Jones felt would be simpler to learn; he would later learn guitar and used the newfound skill to write "Guns of Brixton".
 Simonon, who idolized Pete Townshend of the Who, was initially disappointed by the switch and struggled in his attempt to learn the bass through playing along to Who records, as he could barely hear John Entwistle's parts over the guitar and drums.
 To keep up with his bandmates, Simonon painted notes on the neck of his bass and Jones would shout out the correct notes while the band performed.
 Simonon had greater success working out the basslines in reggae music—having grown up around London's Jamaican communities, he preferred how prominent and groove-oriented the basslines were in the genre: "Each bassline in Jamaican music, to me anyway, was a bit like how you move your feet.
 It's like how you dance to it."
 Simonon soon developed a contrapuntal reggae/ska-influenced style that set him apart from the bulk of other punk rock bassists of the era in the complexity and role of the bass guitar within the band.

 The white Precision Bass Simonon smashed in 1979, as depicted on the cover of London Calling.

 Simonon primarily played a Fender Precision Bass into an Ampeg SVT.
 He was initially reluctant to play a white "P-Bass" he acquired as his main bass, since Sid Vicious and Dee Dee Ramone were already using white Precision Basses, but felt his had a uniquely "punchy" tone and hefty weight.
 He would use this bass—with a painted pickguard and the word "Pressure" inscribed on the body—as his main bass for live and studio use until smashing it at New York City's Palladium in 1979 out of frustration that the venue would not allow concertgoers to stand and dance to the music.
 A photograph of the moment captured by Pennie Smith was used for the cover of London Calling.
 Simonon quickly regretted destroying his favorite bass onstage, as he considered his backup Precision Bass inferior.
 He eventually found another pre-CBS era model, which he used from then on.
 The destroyed bass is on permanent display at the Museum of London as part of an exhibition on the city's history from the 1950s to the modern era.